ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms after 1pm.
-Mostly cloudy.
-High near 86, with temperatures falling to around 83 in the
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms after 1pm.
+Cloudy.
+High near 86, with temperatures falling to around 83 in the afternoon.
-         afternoon.
          East wind around 6 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">